oracle/oci-go-sdk/README.md

 Alternatively you can git clone this repo.

 ## Working with the Go SDK
-To start working with the Go SDK you import the service package, create a client, and then use that client to make calls
+To start working with the Go SDK, you import the service package, create a client, and then use that client to make calls.

 ### Configuring
-To configure the Go SDK with your credentials.
-For instructions see: [SDK and Tool Configuration](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm)
+Configure the Go SDK with your credentials, see [SDK and Tool Configuration](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm) for instructions

-Then call `common.DefaultConfigProvider()` function as follows:
+Once you have configured the Go SDK with your credentials, call `common.DefaultConfigProvider()` function as follows:

  ```go
  // Import necessary packages